Upgrade Readiness requirements

-The compatibility update KB that sends telemetry data from user computers to Microsoft data centers works with Windows 7 SP1 and Windows 8.1 only.
+The compatibility update KB that sends diagnostic data from user computers to Microsoft data centers works with Windows 7 SP1 and Windows 8.1 only.
 Upgrade Readiness cannot evaluate Windows XP or Windows Vista for upgrade eligibility.

 If you need to update user computers to Windows 7 SP1 or Windows 8.1, use Windows Update or download and deploy the applicable package from the Microsoft Download Center.

 Note: Upgrade Readiness is designed to best support in-place upgrades.
 In-place upgrades do not support migrations from BIOS to UEFI or from 32-bit to 64-bit architecture.
 If you need to migrate computers in these scenarios, use the wipe-and-reload method.
 Upgrade Readiness insights are still valuable in this scenario, however, you can ignore in-place upgrade specific guidance.

 See Windows 10 Specifications for additional information about computer system requirements.

 Keeping Windows 10 up to date involves deploying a feature update, and Upgrade Readiness tools help you prepare and plan for these Windows updates.
 The latest cumulative updates must be installed on Windows 10 computers to make sure that the required compatibility KBs are installed.
 You can find the latest cumulative update on the Microsoft Update Catalog.

 Windows 10 LTSB is not supported by Upgrade Readiness.
 The Long-Term Servicing Channel of Windows 10 is not intended for general deployment, and does not receive feature updates, therefore it is not compatible with Upgrade Readiness.
 See Windows as a service overview to understand more about LTSB.